Singly Linked List in C

 - Node – for storing the data.

-- Pointer – for storing the address of the next node.
+- Pointer – for storing the address of the next node

-Implementation of Singly Linked List in C
+Singly Linked List Program in Data Structure Implementation

 How to Construct a Singly Linked List in C ?